Myths & truth

 The fee was $50 as of January 1, 2022, after dropping from $657.
 Wait times are months to years depending on the offence and eligibility.
 The mechanism is a Canadian administrative decision under a Canadian statute.

 Canadian police and court databases (including CPIC) are accessible to U.S. border authorities through bilateral information-sharing arrangements.
-A record suspension in Canada does not remove your record from U.S. systems, because your record never sat in those systems in the first place — CBP pulls your data from its own IT infrastructure, which captures prior refusals, cannabis admissions at the border, and any criminal data it has ingested.
+A record suspension in Canada does not remove your record from U.S. systems, because your record never sat in those systems in the first place — U.S. Customs and Border Protection pulls your data from its own IT infrastructure, which captures prior refusals, cannabis admissions at the border, and any criminal data it has ingested.

-Once CBP has flagged your record, a Canadian pardon doesn't retract the flag.
-The I-192 does: it asks CBP to waive the inadmissibility ground, regardless of what happens to your Canadian record.
+Once U.S. Customs and Border Protection has flagged your record, a Canadian pardon doesn't retract the flag.
+The I-192 does: it asks U.S. Customs and Border Protection to waive the inadmissibility ground, regardless of what happens to your Canadian record.

 When to pursue each